openvinotoolkit/open_model_zoo/models/public/ssd_mobilenet_v2_coco/ssd_mobilenet_v2_coco.md

 ### Original model

 1. Classifier, name - `detection_classes`, contains predicted bounding boxes classes in range [1, 91].
-The model was trained on Microsoft\* COCO dataset version with 91 categories of object,  0 class is for background.
+The model was trained on [Common Objects in Context (COCO)](https://cocodataset.org/#home) dataset version with 91 categories of object,  0 class is for background.
 Mapping to class names provided in `<omz_dir>/data/dataset_classes/coco_91cl_bkgr.txt` file.
 2. Probability, name - `detection_scores`, contains probability of detected bounding boxes.
 3. Detection box, name - `detection_boxes`, contains detection boxes coordinates in format `[y_min, x_min, y_max, x_max]`, where (`x_min`, `y_min`)  are coordinates top left corner, (`x_max`, `y_max`) are coordinates right bottom corner.
 Coordinates are rescaled to input image size.
 4. Detections number, name - `num_detections`, contains the number of predicted detection boxes.

 ### Converted model

-The array of summary detection information, name - `detection_out`,  shape - `1, 1, N, 7`, where N is the number of detected bounding boxes.
+The array of summary detection information, name - `detection_out`,  shape - `1, 1, 100, 7` in the format `1, 1, N, 7`, where `N` is the number of detected bounding boxes.
 For each detection, the description has the format:
 [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`], where:

 - `image_id` - ID of the image in the batch